7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

 ```
 Secondly, I think the question is mistated because if two processes simultaneously call `start/2` one of them *will* fail.
 Rather, the question should require that one process be guaranteed to *spawn* the Fun and the other process be guaranteed *not to spawn* the Fun.

-With my code, it's possible for two processes to simultaneously execute `start/2` and each spawn their Fun.
+With my code, it's possible for two processes to simultaneously execute `start/2` and each spawn their own Fun.
 When two processes execute at the same time, it's possible for a line in one process to execute, then a line in the other process to execute.
-So, what if this happens:
+So, what happens if execution proceeds in this order:

     process1:  case whereis(hello) of
     process2:  case whereis(hello) of